Resources for fashion photography reference

 - 3 min read

-Books and media we love, to inspire your fashion focused photography
+Books and media to inspire your fashion focused photography

 Dedicated to “all the kids who feel like they aren’t seen or heard,” The Power of Style takes seriously how what we wear speaks loudly about our cultures, politics, and economics.
 This is a kids book that adults need to read.
 Christian Allaire, a fashion writer for Vogue and an Ojibwe, understands the complex interplay of style, power, and self-expression in our daily lives.
 He gives young readers a wealth of well-illustrated examples of how diverse groups are using fashion to express themselves and to strengthen their communities.